BenergyRacing/fsae-cost-report-crawler/README.md

 This is an automated tool that exports FSAE Online cost reports into JSON files.

+This library was developed at [B'Energy Racing](https://benergyracing.com.br), a Formula SAE Electric Team from the [Facens University Center](https://facens.br).

 ## Setting up

 - Install NodeJS 16+